joebew42/joebew42.github.io/_posts/2020-05-05-sharing-is-caring.markdown

 ---
 layout:   post
 title:    "Sharing is caring - Part I: The code"
 date:     2020-05-05 15:00:00 +0100
+tag:      practice
 summary:  "I believe there is something magical in the act of sharing.
 I wanted to start a series on this.
 Starting from the code, and why is important to share our code with others."
 ---

 > I believe there is something magical in the act of sharing.
 I wanted to start a series on this.
 Starting from the code, and why is important to share our code with others.